John-Abbott-College/1T4-Notes/wk11/images_resolution.md

 ### Resolution as pixel density

-Resolution as pixel density is technically more correct than using it as pixel count.

-> Pixel density describes how many pixels fit in an inch or PPI (pixels per inch).
+> Pixel density describes how many pixels fit in a unit length (PPI or ppcm: pixels per inch/cm respectively)

 <br>